 - Regular appointments are essential.
 Your psychiatrist will monitor progress and make adjustments.

-- Finally, never stop medication suddenly.
+- Never stop medication suddenly.
 Always consult your psychiatrist first to avoid withdrawal symptoms.

 Your Path to Recovery